Janarthanan2107/Blogger-Full-Stack-Client/README.md

-## Portfolio
+## Blogger Application

 A brief description of your React application.

 ## Live Demo

-You can access a live demo of this project [here](https://fs-jan-portfolio.netlify.app/).
+You can access a live demo of this project [here](https://blogg-sharing.netlify.app/).

 ## Installation